Condzi/after_2100/docs/tasks.md

 **DONT FORGET THE KERNING PAIRS**

 Font class should be just a container for textures of various sized characters.
 Select the sizes depending on the current resolution.
-There should be at lest 3 main
-sizes: small, medium and large.
-Calculate them depending on the screen height.
+The sizes should be dynamic and not explcit.
+I mean -- we should use some kind of `get_size_for(Text_Size::Developer_Console)` or `Text_Size::Menu_Button` etc. Don't forgeet to set a minium size too!
+(8, 16?)

 When constructing a text render info structure we shall pass the size enum, font and utf-8 string.

-UTF_8_String class should mimic the CSring class, but with wchar_t values (or u16 values?).
+UTF_8_String class should mimic the CString class, but with wchar_t values (or u16 values?).
 It should be part of the internationalization infrastructure.
-We will also need some `returning ascii_to_utf(CString) -> UTF_8_String` function for creating text in the code, for example for developer console.
+We will also need some `returning cstring_to_utf(CString) -> UTF_8_String` function for creating text in the code, for example for developer console.

 Does every vertex should have own text color?
 Or maybe we should have one color per text object?